The essential characteristics of civil society

 Most of the activities of civil society take place locally and at grass roots.
 Locality characterizes civil society, not only its activities but its essence, too.

-Civil society is generally seen to include the dimension of ethics and solidarity, although the goodness of civil society should not be overemphasized.
+Participation offers the opportunity and ability to have an influence.
+Ethics and solidarity are an important aspect of civil society, although the goodness of civil society should not be overemphasized.
 Like in any human activity, problems exist in civil society, too.
 Nevertheless, the starting point is the equality between individuals and the goal is the public good.